boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    services, means to help stub resolvers to identify the capabilities of resolvers are valuable.
-Typically, stub resolvers can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the techniques specified in {{!I-D.ietf-add-dnr}} and
+Typically, stub resolvers can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the Discovery of Network-designated Resolvers (DNR) {{!I-D.ietf-add-dnr}} and Discovery of Designated Resolvers (DDR) {{!I-D.ietf-add-ddr}}.
-   {{!I-D.ietf-add-ddr}}.
 However, these stub resolvers need a mechanism to retrieve information from the discovered recursive resolvers about their capabilities.